Tongue Ties and Lip Ties Can Affect Breastfeeding

 Treatment options include:

-- Frenectomy- a simple snip of the frenulum usually done in office
+- Frenectomy- a simple snip of the frenulum usually done in the office

 - Tongue exercises- exercises may be recommended for a looser tie or after a frenectomy, to promote healing and prevent scar tissue.